sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-03/drill/readme.md

 ## What is an algorithm?

-A set of instructions to find the solution to a problem.
+An algorithm is a set of instructions to find the solution to a problem.

-Note: we use code to implement algoritms, but algorithms don't have to be written in code.
+We write code to implement algorithms, but algorithms don't have to be written in code.

 ## What is efficiency?

-Time efficiency helps us predict how long it could take a particular algorithm to run.
-Space efficiency helps us predict how much memory a particular algorithm could use up.
+**Time efficiency** helps us predict how long it could take a particular algorithm to run. **Space efficiency** helps us predict how much memory a particular algorithm could use up.

 ## Why study algorithms and efficiency?